Published in Insurrection Issue Two, 1984

 There can be no doubt about the fact that society is divided into opposing classes.
 The difference between those who enforce exploitation and those who suffer it is radical and irreconcilable.

 Of course, there are various levels of participation in both classes.
-Not only the dominators, but also those faced with the perspective of exploitation are responsible to varying degrees, according to how
+Not only the dominators, but also those faced with the perspective of exploitation are responsible to varying degrees, according to how much they consent to its continuation.

 What interests us here, however, is the relationship between the exploited as a whole, and the part, or specific minority of the same.